Renting Out Your House Guide | Letting Agents, Insurance & Laws

 Funds are usually collected by card or electronic payments and then sent to your bank account.

-Finding a property manager – Quick tip
+Finding a letting agent – Quick tip

 Deposit safeguarding is now required by law.
 This is to protect all parties involved.